World Bank Begins Education Programme on Generative AI in Nigeria

 “However, unlike traditional AI, which excels at pattern recognition and prediction, generative AI can create new human-like content, opening up broader possibilities for application in education.

-“Building on this potential, a recent experiment in Edo State, Nigeria, represents one of the pioneering efforts to leverage free generative AI tools to enhance educational outcomes in a context where it’s most needed,” the blog said.
+“Building on this potential, a recent experiment in Edo State, Nigeria, represents one of the pioneering efforts to leverage free generative AI tools to enhance educational outcomes in a context where it’s most needed.”

+It revealed that the seven pioneer lessons learnt from the Edo State pilot offer valuable insights into the future of AI in education, particularly in resource-constrained environments like Nigeria.

+The World Bank blog added: “As we consider scaling this approach, generative AI shows promise in democratizing personalised learning.
+However, success depends on active educator involvement, supportive infrastructure, continuous monitoring, and evaluation.